Chicken Health: Complete Guide to Chicken Health and Diseases

 • First Aid: Provide a quiet and warm environment.
 Ensure good ventilation.
 Monitor breathing and observe for nasal discharge or coughing.

-• When to Contact a Veterinarian: Immediate veterinary attention is needed if the chicken is gasping for breath, has a blue comb or wattles, or shows signs of severe respiratory distress.
+• When to Contact a Veterinarian: Immediate veterinary attention is needed if the chicken is gasping for breath.
+Seek help if it has a blue comb or wattles.
+Also, contact a vet if the chicken shows signs of severe respiratory distress.

 3. Egg Binding (Dystocia):